Brent Prismall: Post-AFL career

 In 2013, Prismall joined the Western Bulldogs.
 On-field, he played in 2013 for the Bulldogs' VFL affiliate, the Williamstown Seagulls; then, in 2014, when the Bulldogs ended their affiliation with Williamstown, began playing for the club's new reserves team in the VFL.
 He served in other roles at the football club, including as a runner and as player welfare manager.

 Prismall, along with 33 other Essendon players, was found guilty of using a banned performance-enhancing substance, thymosin beta-4, as part of Essendon's sports supplements program during the 2012 season.
 He and his teammates were initially found not guilty in March 2015 by the AFL Anti-Doping Tribunal, but a guilty verdict was returned in January 2016 after an appeal by the World Anti-Doping Agency.
 He was suspended for two years which, with backdating, ended in November 2016; as a result, he served approximately fourteen months of his suspension and missed the entire 2016 VFL season and was forced to stand down from his role as player welfare manager.

+After 13 years working in player welfare at the Bulldogs, Prismall returned to Essendon ahead of the 2027 AFL season as the club's Head of Development.